 Astrid is currently working on a series of exotic breeds of animals as well as a series of Photogravure Etchings under the kind Patronage of Her Highness Shaikha Hissa bint Sultan bin Khalifa Al Nahyan.

-Astrid has provided Wild Welfare with financial donations from the sale of of some of her pieces
+Astrid has generously provided Wild Welfare with financial donations from the sale of some of her pieces.

-Stephen Rew (http://www.stephenrewfineart.com/) Stephen Rew is a British artist based in London.
-In 2007 Stephen began to focus his artistic career by undertaking a BA (hons) degree in Illustration at Swansea Metropolitan University.
-He continued to paint for various clients including the NHS and private commissions whilst honing his illustrative talents, and since graduating in 2011 has exhibited in group shows in London, Switzerland, Africa and Dubai.
-During an extended trip to Africa’s Kwa-Zulu Natal, where Stephen stalked and studied animals in the remotest of regions, his long term objectives to combine work with a love and respect for wildlife manifested themselves.
+Stephen Rew is a British artist based in London.
+In 2007, Stephen began to focus his artistic career by undertaking a BA (hons) degree in Illustration at Swansea Metropolitan University.
+He continued to paint for various clients including the NHS, and took private commissions whilst honing his illustrative talents.
+Since graduating in 2011, Stephen has exhibited in group shows in London, Switzerland, Africa and Dubai.
+During an extended trip to Africa’s Kwa-Zulu Natal, where Stephen stalked and studied animals in the remotest of regions, his long-term objectives to combine work with a love and respect for wildlife manifested themselves.

 Utilising a versatile style and deep understanding of his subjects, Stephen is continuing to apply his creativity to the portrayal of wildlife and the natural world.
 Stephen enjoys using a diverse range of materials and employs different methods and mediums to paint or draw different animals and express different situations and energies, in a bid to capture the unique spirit of his subjects.

-Stephen has kindly donated pieces of his work to Wild Welfare which we have used in raffles to raise funds for Wild Welfare
+Stephen has generously donated pieces of his work to Wild Welfare, which we have used to raise essential funds.